C2DH/open-tei-transviewer/ReadMe.txt

 Ex: <text xml:id="transviewer_sample_3" decls="#transcr-facs" type="sample" xml:lang="en">

-If the document is a facsimile only, it's possible to defined the language by changing the value of the lang variable in the templates/xslt/core/global_constants.xsl file
+If the document is a facsimile only, it is possible to define the language by changing the value of the lang variable in the templates/xslt/core/global_constants.xsl file

 Ex: <xsl:variable name="lang" select="'fr'"/>